rikardbelowaverage/first_IOT_project/README.md

 ## :memo: Summarized Project Overview

 Tutorial describes how to create an IoT-device that measures humidity and temperature at given location.
-Project includes basic programming, wiring and data transportation setup.
+Project includes basic programming, wiring and data transportation.
 An approximation for completing project would be 3 hours, depending on previous experience and how many programs are pre-installed on used PC.

 ## :bulb: Why This Project
 There are a couple of reasons for why this became the chosen project, recently the home-thermometer broke.
 With this hot summer one must have some temperature measurement.
 Main purpose of project was learning basics of IoT : how data goes from measured to visualized, how LoPy/Arduino-type boards interact with sensors, energy consumption and data transfer costs.